OumaGhaz/Elyadata--Python-Coding/README.md

 # ***Creation of a simple FastAPI application and containerisation with Docker***
-*You will find the application code in the folder: ./env*
+*You will find the application code in the folder: .venv*